Ajmal-Achu/Password-gen/README.md

 - The randomly genarated password includes symboles also e.g., ! @ # $ % ^ * + = - ? ]

-### Introduction
-Generally, we sign-up for various websites such as E-commerce, Social Media and others and many a times are not able to manage passwords and usernames effectively.
-What if we had a Password Management System that could help us in this direction ?
-Yes, what you think is right?
-This is a Password Generator and Management System.
-The Password Generation module is responsible for helping you create unique and secure password.
-The Password Management module is responsible to store and retrieve the passwords pertaining to the websites in which you have / want to have an account.

 ### ⚒️ Tech Stack and Tools Used